Most people start email marketing with the right goals in mind.

 With your first 15 minutes, use your Email Marketing Opportunities worksheet to fill in important dates specific to your business/nonprofit.

-Then, use the 2018 Holidays Worksheet to fill in any gaps with major and little-known holidays that relate to your business.
+Then, use the 2018 Holidays Worksheet to fill in any gaps with major and little-known holidays that relate to your customers or business.

 With your second 15 minutes, fill in your 2018 Email Marketing Calendar with the dates from the Marketing Opportunities worksheet, scheduling a mix of time-based promotions and non-promotional emails.

-Creating a plan for your email marketing strategy may seem challenging at first, but by following the steps above you’ll have an effective and easy-to-follow plan in no time!
+Creating a plan for your email marketing strategy may seem challenging at first, but by following the steps above you’ll have an effective and easy-to-follow email campaign plan in no time.
+This means you will be a lot closer to hitting your goals of increasing revenue, attracting new customers, and strengthening relationships with your existing audiences!

 Want to send business-generating emails in no time?
 Our 5-step Approach to Successful Email Marketing guide will show you how!